matbloch/coding_quickstarter/C++/Polymorphism and Virtual Inheritance.md

 ### Calling `virtual` Method in Constructor

-Calling virtual functions from a constructor or destructor is dangerous  and should be avoided whenever possible.
+- **NOTE**: Calling virtual functions from a constructor or destructor is **dangerous**  and should be avoided whenever possible!

 All C++ implementations should call the version of the function defined at the level of the hierarchy  in the current constructor and no further.

 The reason is that C++ objects are constructed like onions, from the  inside out.
 Base classes are constructed before derived classes.
 So,  before a B can be made, an A must be made.
 When A's constructor is  called, it's not a B yet, so the virtual function table still has the  entry for A's copy of fn().